 More than can be seen in a day

 Some visitors come just for a day on their way to or from the nearby tourist spots of Hagi or Yamaguchi , but you can easily spend a couple of days here exploring the sights.
 There is a wide range of museums dedicated to local personalities like the great novelist and poet Mori Ogai whose childhood home is viewable next door, and Mitsumasa Anno, an illustrator and writer of children's books.

 The town has a selection of Western-style hotels and numerous traditional inns and minshuku known for serving delicious food.

-Away from the town center are hot springs, a washi paper-making workshop and Horiteien, 10 kilometers away up a scenic valley but easily accessible by bus, is a large manor house with gardens that are particularly popular in the autumn.
+Away from the town center are hot springs, a washi paper-making workshop and Horiteien, 10 kilometers away up a scenic valley but easily accessible by bus, is a large manor house that was once the home of the prosperous Hori family, with gardens that are particularly popular for autumn foliage.